Point Lookout: a free weekly publication of Chaco Canyon Consulting

 form of resistance is direct opposition.
 People might complain about the activity's effectiveness, or about the burden it places on busy people, or about the return on investment.
 But there are more subtle forms of resistance, too.
 For instance, some might withhold discovery of defects in one team's work product to return an earlier favor from others, or to incur a debt to be repaid later.
 Like lock-in, training in confirmation bias and its effects provides perhaps the best chance of controlling aversion to structured defect discovery activities.

 If you doubt that confirmation bias affects your own management processes, examine your doubts for signs of confirmation bias.
-First in this series Go to top Top Next issue: When Change Is Hard: I Next Issue
+I've Been Right All Along First issue in this series Go to top Top Next issue: When Change Is Hard: I Next Issue

 52 Tips for Leaders of Project-Oriented OrganizationsAre your projects always (or almost always) late and over budget?
 Are your project teams plagued by turnover, burnout, and high defect rates?
 Turn your culture around.
 Read 52 Tips for Leaders of Project-Oriented Organizations, filled with tips and techniques for organizational leaders.
 Order Now!